 NOTES FROM WHEN WE ORIGINALLY PUBLISHED THIS BACK IN 2013: When EssaySnark heard about this BSer’s admit recently, we were like, “Whoa, you actually got your apps in?”
 We hadn’t heard much back after we did the Profile Review back in August.
 And here’s why we like that: Resourcefulness.
 Independence.
 Do-it-yourselfness, which we really respect.
 Plus, impressiveness, that he managed to a) get married, and b) stay married, and simultaneously do multiple apps!!

 This was like when you’re pulled off the side of the road in some beautiful spot taking pictures, and along comes a dude on a bicycle, all disheveled and a little wild-eyed and he’s clearly been riding awhile, and he’s like, “Hey” and you’re like, “Dude” and he’s like, “Where am I?” and you’re like, “You look a little lost” and he’s like “No I’m just trying to get somewhere” and you’re like, “Maybe you want to go that way” and he’s like, “Cool” and pedals on past you and you’re like, “Are you sure you’re OK” calling after him and he sort of grunts and then he’s gone and so you take some more pictures of the sunset which is really beautiful and then you go about your life but you always wonder what happened to the guy.

 And then you find out that he ended up somewhere REALLY COOL on that bicycle that’s pretty much EXACTLY WHERE HE WANTED TO GO and you’re like, “Wow, I’m glad I was there at the side of the road that day!” ‘cuz he probably woulda made it SOMEWHERE after all but you like to think that maybe you helped out a tiny smidgeon that he got somewhere SPECIAL.

 Basically, it’s just cool to hear that someone took the Profile Review and turned it into a strategy map like this, and then executed.
-CONGRATULATIONS to you, STBBS!!!
+CONGRATULATIONS to you, former BSer!!!